HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 Presto!
 You've made the program more advanced.
 It still does the same things, but does them better.
 "Better" because the details of writing to a memo... which you do at least twice... are all "wrapped up" in one procedure.
 If you want to change how you write things to memos, you make the change in the procedure.
 Thereafter, any writing of memos, regardless of what instance of that you are concerned with, works consistently.
 If you'd left the writing- to- memo at the mercy of the repeated fragments of code, you would almost certainly at some point modify one instance, but forget to modify one of the others.... and then wonder why your program didn't perform consistently.

-Suppose you wanted to save the reports of warnings and alarms to datafiles, two datafiles: One for the warnings, one for the alarms.
+Suppose you wanted to record all the warnings and alarms in two data files.
+One for warnings.
+One for alarms.

 The clever thing to notice is that we are asking which memo the procedure has been called to write to.
-Doing something like "if c1=5 then..." is probably old hat to you, but when did you last ask if a variable was holding one of the objects or controls from your application?
+Doing something like "if c1=5 then..." is probably old hat to you, but when did you last build an "if" statement around a variable holding one of the objects or controls from your application? (^_^)

 It has taken us a while to build the WELL BUILT program we have... but it was worth it, because it is so easy to add things to a well built program.